How to run a comedy night

 Like most virtual events, attendees expect there to be a price discount compared to physical events.
 However, there’s no need to sell yourself or your comedians short.

 Due to the costs saved on traditional event overheads such as the venue and production equipment, you can still price your tickets in a way that helps you drive a profit, pay your talent fairly, while offering an affordable experience for your guests.

 You can also scale pricing, offering tickets that allow some guests greater opportunity to interact with the comedians via instant messaging or by speech, while other guests pay less just to enjoy the show.
 This adds value to the tickets and allows you to stagger prices.

 You should also add a limit to the amount of tickets.
 Just because the event is virtual doesn’t mean it should have endless attendees.
 Limited places create a sense of exclusivity, and allows everyone the opportunity to get more stuck into the show.

 Central London Comedy Venue – 20 Bedford Way

-Here at 20 Bedford Way, we specialise in putting on comedy, music and arts events in our 933-seat theatre Logan Hall.
+Here at 20 Bedford Way, we specialise in putting on comedy, music and arts events in our 920-seat theatre Logan Hall.
 We have hosted some of the leading lights in international comedy including Milton Jones, Max Amini and Jim Jefferies.
-Our rates are very affordable, especially when compared to similar-sized venues in London.
+The rates of our comedy venue are very affordable, especially when compared to similar-sized venues in London.
 A green room, full PA sound rig and lighting rig is included in the hire of Logan Hall.
 Catering is also available by request.
 Call us on 020 7612 6143 for more information.